-The main types of guarantors include rated banks and other financial institutions and Sovereigns which are rated by ECAl's along with personal guarantees of the Board of Directors/ key management personnel of the borrower and other high net worth individuals.
+The main types of guarantors include rated banks and other financial institutions, Corporates and Sovereigns which are rated by ECAl's along with personal guarantees of the Board of Directors of the borrower and other high net worth individuals.

 The Group obtains additional collateral as and when the value of the collateral originally obtained is assessed at lower than the minimum acceptable Loan to Value (LTV) ratio of collateral.
-Also, where the customer is not in a position to provide additional collateral, the Group in consultation with its legal department evaluates the available legal and contractual options.
+Also, where the customer is not in a position to provide additional collateral, the Group reviews the situation and a suitable decision is made on the exposure to the said customer.

-The Group ensures that at the inception of the facility, third parties valuation of the tangible collaterals is obtained and performs an annual review of the facility whereby the revised collateral valuation is obtained from the third parties.
+The Group ensures that at the inception of the facility, third parties valuation of the tangible collaterals is obtained and performs an annual review of the facility whereby the revised collateral valuation is obtained from the Bank's approved valuators.